 16. Aboriginal Lands

-The West Coast Trail passes through the reserve lands of 3 different First Nations groups: Pacheedaht, Ditidaht and Huu-ay-aht.
+The West Coast Trail passes through the reserve lands of 3 different First Nations groups: Pacheedaht, Ditidaht, and Huu-ay-aht.
 Each group has a guardian stationed along the trail to help monitor and patrol the area.
-If you get the chance to talk with any of these guardians during your trek it’ll be a great experience as they’re always willing to share stories of their time on the trail, the area and their own culture.
-Always make sure you respect all signs while trekking through reserve lands as these are considered private property and hiking though these lands is considered a privilege, not a right.
+If you get the chance to talk with any of these guardians during your trek it’ll be a great experience as they’re always willing to share stories of their time on the trail, the area, and their own culture.
+Always make sure you respect all signs while trekking through reserve lands as these are considered private property and hiking through these lands is considered a privilege, not a right.
 If you’re interested in learning more about the First Nations groups of Vancouver Islands west coast, there are many opportunities available through the Pacific Rim National Park Reserves.